rapid7/metasploit-framework/docs/metasploit-framework.wiki/Meterpreter-ExecuteBof-Command.md

 crashes, the Meterpreter session will die.
 It is suggested that users invoke this functionality through a dedicated session to avoid losing access altogether.

 The loader and execution environment are provided by [trustedsec/COFFLoader][3].
-The extension is therefor subject to the same limitations.
+The extension is therefore subject to the same limitations.

 The following functions are unavailable: